ironsheep/ISPLowEnergyManager/README.md

 update the following status as each piece is completed over the next couple of days… (posted 22 Aug 2014)*

--   —\> Ipad i/f is not yet setup...
+-   PENDING: Ipad i/f is not yet setup...

 -   Current code compiles and runs but finds the first (likely wrong Bluetooth LE device) instead of the desired device. - This says this